-Sociometry has a useful way of looking at the quality of relationships called “tele”.
-Tele is what I think of as the magnetic force between people.
-It’s the force present in all relationships, with us being drawn to some people, moving away from others, or simply having a neutral response.
-It’s what makes us “hit it off” with someone without even knowing them, or creates those personality clashes that just seem to happen for no real reason.
+The art and science of sociometry has a useful way of looking at the quality of relationships called “tele”.
+Tele is that magnetic force between people.
+It’s the force present in all relationships with us being drawn to some people, moving away from others, or simply having a neutral response.
+It’s what makes us ‘hit it off’ with someone without even knowing them or creates those personality clashes that just seem to happen for no real reason.

-Tele is this interpersonal chemistry, and there is extensive literature on the telic qualities that affect relationships between two people, or between a leader and a group.
-I’ve given an overview about how tele works and can be harnessed on my website
+Tele is this interpersonal chemistry and there is extensive literature on the telic qualities that affect relationships between two people or between a leader and a group.

 These people have what’s called positive psycho-telic qualities.